furrtek/SiliconRE/Capcom/86S105/README.md

 # Capcom 86S105

 Thanks to @Caiusarcade for donating the chip.
+Thanks to Apocalypse for debugging.

 * Role: Sprite parsing
 * Manufacturer: Ricoh